sguox002/leetcode/leetcode-all.md

 - list is the base for hash table.
 - cycle detection
 - traversal

+- linked list is very mistake prone since it easily will produce infinite loop.
+- often resursive approach can be applied to most linked-list problem
+- linked list is inside data structure for hashmap et al
+- list iterator with hashamp often can be used to reduce complexity.

 <<-19	Remove Nth Node From End of List    		35.4%	Medium	->>
 <<-25	Reverse Nodes in k-Group    		43.5%	Hard	->>
 <<-24	Swap Nodes in Pairs    		51.6%	Medium	->>